FrancescoBorzi/TC-JSON-API/INSTALL.md

 `DB_PASSWORD=yourpassword`

-Note: you **do not need** to set all databases, just set the database that you need.
+Note: **setting all databases is not mandatory**, just set the databases that you need.

-- If for some reasons the API is not able to read from .env file, you have to configure database manually in **config/database.php** file.

-- Ensure that the entire folder TC-JSON-API (including all its files and subfolders) have the proper file permissions.

 If everything is ok you should be able to correctly open [http://localhost/TC-JSON-API/public/index.php](http://localhost/TC-JSON-API/public/index.php).

-From now on you can perform HTTP requests to the API at **http://localhost/TC-JSON-API/public/**.
+From now on you can perform HTTP requests to the API at **http://localhost/TC-JSON-API/public/index.php/**.

 Check [our documentation](https://github.com/ShinDarth/TC-JSON-API/wiki) to see all possible requests.

+## Troubleshooting

+- Ensure that the entire folder TC-JSON-API (including all its files and subfolders) have the proper file permissions.

+- If you get white page or any error, check **storage/logs** to understand what happens.

+- If for some reasons the API is not able to read from .env file, you have to configure database manually in **config/database.php** file.